Everything You Ever Wanted to Know about the Junk of the Unc at RiverFest

 Guidelines for the Junk of the Unc:

-- Make your river-craft out of any recycled or repurposed materials.
-In 2025, the competition will have two categories: 1. truly non-boat materials and 2. crafts with boat-like parts such as inner tubes.
+• Make your river-craft out of any recycled or repurposed materials.
+We recommend considering weight, maneuverability, and choosing team members wisely this year, the Unc will likely have low flows on the 27th.
 Contact Tanya at tanya@uncompahgrewatershed.org if you have questions about the materials you plan to use.

-- Top Prize: $500 Boat Rental from Ridgway State Park; top 3-4 winners receive handmade artistic blown glass trophy from Ouray Glassworks.
+• Top Prize: Paco Pad from Jack’s Plastic Welding; top 3-4 winners receive handmade artistic blown glass trophy from Ouray Glassworks.

 Three crusty tips for building a junk-er from experienced builder Matt Hepp: